 Cosmetics and beauty loyalty programs are such a gorgeous fit, don’t you think?
 That’s because beauty products are a necessity to many, and are usually purchased regularly.
 But for retailers selling the same beauty products as the competition, customers tend to pick their retailer based on prices or shopping experience.
 That’s why customer retention and beauty rewards programs are an absolute must in this industry.

-What Is a Cosmetics and Beauty Loyalty Program
+What Are the Cosmetics and Beauty Loyalty Programs

 Cosmetics and beauty loyalty programs are a branch of reward programs, designed to respond to the unique challenges this industry faces.
 Since this vertical is characterized by high purchase frequency but low basket value, beauty rewards programs are equipped with features that generate long-term engagement, while also encouraging customers to experiment more with high-end products.